zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 }
 ```

 One thing you might notice in the code sample above is that the `deposit` function can be called by anyone, which is not allowed.
 In order to prevent this, we're going to make sure it can only be called by `ChildChainManagerProxy`.
-(ChildChainManagerProxy - on [Mumbai](https://mumbai.polygonscan.com/address/0xb5505a6d998549090530911180f38aC5130101c6/transactions) , on [Matic Mainnet](https://polygonscan.com/address/0xA6FA4fB5f76172d178d61B04b0ecd319C5d1C0aa/) )
+(ChildChainManagerProxy - on [Mumbai](https://mumbai.polygonscan.com/address/0xb5505a6d998549090530911180f38aC5130101c6/transactions) , on [Polygon Mainnet](https://polygonscan.com/address/0xA6FA4fB5f76172d178d61B04b0ecd319C5d1C0aa/) )

 ```js title="ChildERC20.sol"
 pragma solidity 0.6.6;